Since 1925 in Southern Oregon

 It was cool and sunny that day, but there was no snow.
 It was a little hard to imagine those frightening scenes that took place outside The Grand Overlook Hotel.

 There was snow when we visited last month, but it was still too sunny, to be eerie.

 We were at nearly 6,000 feet and it was in the thirties.
 The wind was whipping at our faces and the flags up on the viewing deck were flapping away.

 The sun was working on the icicles and the wind was doing a job on the 750-pound "snow goose" weathervane!

 Entrance to the Head House

 I grinned as we climbed the steps to the iconic stone entrance.
 It wasn't really the movie connection that I was excited about.
-To me, it's the lodge's connection with WPA that made the place exceptional!
+To me, was the lodge's connection with WPA, that made the place exceptional!
 There was so much to see.